mohanbharath/IzduBot/README.md

 - Character Features
   - Roll modifiers
     - e.g. your DM might give you a +3 to hit or save because of circumstances
-  - Roll advantage/disadvantage
-    - e.g. you might have advantage on certain skill or attack rolls as part of your class features, or because the DM said so

 ## FAQ